Diana Ross: 2004–2019: I Love You and subsequent projects

 In December 2017, Ross appeared on the Home Shopping Network to promote her first fragrance, Diamond Diana.

-The fragrance sold out within hours.
-Ross made several hour-long appearances on the network, and also released a tie-in CD retrospective collection of her music titled Diamond Diana.
-Diamond Diana peaked at No. 6 on the Billboard R&B Albums chart and No. 5 on its Top Album Sales chart.
-The CD's first single release, "Ain't No Mountain High Enough 2017", remixed by Eric Kupper, reached No. 1 on the Billboard Dance Club Songs chart.
+Ross released a CD retrospective collection of her music titled Diamond Diana that was released as a tie-in with the fragrance, which sold out within hours.
+In January 2018, Diamond Diana returned Ross to the Billboard 200, peaking at number 30 and stayed for a week and remains her latest album to chart there.
+The album also peaked at number six on the publication's R&B Albums chart and No. 5 on its Top Album Sales chart.
+The album featured the song "Ain't No Mountain High Enough 2017", remixed by Eric Kupper.
+The remix returned Ross to number one on the Billboard Dance Club Songs chart.